cloud-ark/kubeplus/Guidelines.md

 the Service account in the Pod Spec that it creates, you will need to surface this information for your users (check guideline #20 for details).

-# Custom Controllers

-## 10) Make Custom Controllers namespace aware
+## Make Custom Controllers namespace aware

 Your Operator should support creating resources within different namespaces rather than just in the default namespace.
-This will allow your Operator to support multitenancy through namespaces.
+This will allow your Operator to support multi-tenancy through namespaces.

-## 11) Set OwnerReferences for underlying resources owned by your Custom Resource
+## Set OwnerReferences for underlying resources owned by your Custom Resource

 An Operator will typically create one or more native Kubernetes resources as part of instantiating a Custom Resource instance.
 Set the OwnerReference attribute of such underlying resources to the Custom Resource instance that is being created.
 OwnerReferences form the key attribute for correct garbage collection of custom resources.
 OwnerReferences also help with finding runtime composition tree of your custom resource instances.

-## 12) Decide Custom Resource Metrics Collection strategy
+## Decide Custom Resource Metrics Collection strategy

 Plan for metrics collection of custom resources managed by your Operator.
 This information is useful for understanding effect of various actions on your custom resources over time and improving traceability.
 For example, [this MySQL Operator](https://github.com/oracle/mysql-operator/)